radicle-dev/radicle-upstream/DEVELOPMENT.md

 the proxy.
 It uses [warp][wa] to serve a [Juniper][ju] powered API providing all necessary queries and mutations.

-For dependency managament and execution of common taks we use [Cargo][co].
+For dependency management and execution of common tasks we use [Cargo][co].
 To get up to speed with common functionality and manifest file intricacies consult the exhaustive [Cargo Book][cb].